Skip to main content

 • Cleaner Models: The SDK's models are now cleaner and easier to understand, thanks to the use of annotations such as @Data, @Builder, and @ToString.
 Although users are not encouraged to modify models directly, their clarity aids in understanding the code.

-• Enhanced OpenAPI Support: Java V2 SDK supports complex models from OpenAPI specifications, such as oneof.
+• Enhanced OpenAPI Support: The last SDK version supports complex models from OpenAPI specifications, such as oneof.
 This includes a dedicated directory structure and documentation that explains how to use and manage these complex models.

 • Integrated Validation: All parameters are validated against the OpenAPI specification before sending a request to the API, ensuring that issues are caught early.